yunaikio/electron/docs/api/session.md

   * `device` [HIDDevice[]](structures/hid-device.md)
   * `webContents` [WebContents](web-contents.md)

-Emitted after `navigator.hid.requestDevice` has been called and `select-hid-device` has fired if a new HID device becomes available.
-For example, this event will fire when a new USB device is plugged in.
+Emitted when a new HID device becomes available.
+For example, when a new USB device is plugged in.

+This event will only be emitted after `navigator.hid.requestDevice` has been called and `select-hid-device` has fired.

 #### Event: 'hid-device-removed'